TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/CodeBook.md

 feature name, builds these components into a data frame, and converts all of the column indices to integers.

+### Replacing activity codes with corresponding labels

+In the original data set, the activities performed by each subject are encoded as integers in the interval `[1, 6]`.
+The zip archive of the data contains a file called `activity_labels.txt` that lists these encodings along with a string describing the activity indicated by the code.
+These labels are hard coded into the function `get_targets` which simply reads the `y_*.txt` file and replaces each numeric code with the associated label string.

+### Building training and test data frames

+The `train` and `test` subdirectories of the zip archive contain the files `X_*.txt`, `subject_*.txt` and `y_*.txt`.
+From the previous two sections, we now have the pieces needed to assemble data frames for both the training and test sets.
+Using the feature labels and their corresponding column indices it's easy to extract just the features that we need from the data contained in the `X_*.txt` file and then assign appropriate names to them.
+This process is carried out by the `get_design_matrix` function which does the following after reading the data from an `X_*.txt` file:

+1. Select the required features by their column indices.
+2. Assign the name associated with a column index to that column.
+This is done for each feature in the resulting data frame.

+This entire process returns a data frame representing the design matrix for either the training or test set depending on the current loop iteration.
+Once this is done we simply need to read the subject IDs from the `subject_*.txt` file and then combine them with the design matrix and the activity labels.
+You can see that this is done at the end of each iteration of the main loop.

 ## Variable descriptions